TheSICQ/ApresSQI/README.md

 This repository contains the code related to the SQIsign signature scheme, using extension-fields in signing.
 This is code accompanying the paper *[AprèsSQI: Extra Fast Verification for SQIsign Using Extension-Field Signing](https://eprint.iacr.org/2023/1559)* by Maria Corte-Real Santos, Jonathan Komada Eriksen, Michael Meyer and Krijn Reijnders.

-All code in this repository was written in `Python` and [`SageMath`](https://www.sagemath.org/), and is made publically available under the MIT licence.
+All code in this repository was written in `Python` and [`SageMath`](https://www.sagemath.org/), and is made publicly available under the MIT license.
 The dependencies are:
 - Python 3.11.1 (with matplotlib)
 - SageMath version 10.1